 On October 1, 2021, the Company Defendants and third-party defendants moved to dismiss the SEC complaint.
 On September 7, 2022, the court denied the Company Defendants' motion to dismiss, but granted one of the third-party defendant's motions to dismiss, granting the SEC leave to file an amended complaint.
 On September 21, 2022, the SEC filed an amended complaint to which the Company Defendants filed an answer on October 11, 2022, denying liability.
 The court subsequently entered a discovery scheduling order and the parties exchanged initial disclosures.
 The parties participated in a mediation in June 2023.
-The mediation was not successful and the case is currently in the midst of discovery.
-Discovery deadlines have been extended because counsel for JanOne Inc. and Virland Johnson moved to withdraw on August 18, 2023, which motion the court granted on October 2, 2023.
-JanOne Inc. and Virland Johnson have until January 4, 2024, to obtain new counsel, after which time the Company anticipates depositions will commence.
+The mediation was not successful.
+Fact discovery was completed on May 20, 2024.
+The parties completed expert discovery in September 2024 and filed cross motions for summary judgement.
+The parties are currently preparing oppositions to the respective motions.
+We expect it will take a number of months for the Court to rule on the motions, during which time much of the activity in the case will be on pause.